 - Short Term Forecasting

 This forecasting level is generally doney for up to 1 year (and is often less than 3 months).
-Business that faces challenges such as inventory management and needs to know the number of products to purchase this forecasting type.
+A business that faces challenges such as inventory management and needs to know the number of products to purchase this forecasting type.
 This idea can be extended to forecasting workforce requirements, job assignments, etc.

 - Medium-Term Forecasting